Glengarry Glen Ross (film): Production

 When the cast was assembled, they spent three weeks in rehearsals.
 With a budget of $12.5 million, filming began in August 1991 at the Kaufman Astoria Studios in Queens, New York, and on location in Sheepshead Bay, Brooklyn, over 39 days.
 Harris remembered, "There were five and six-page scenes we would shoot all at once.
 It was more like doing a play at times [when] you'd get the continuity going."
 Alan Arkin said of the script, "What made it [challenging] was the language and the rhythms, which are enormously difficult to absorb."
 During filming, cast members would arrive outside of their required days, just to watch the other actors' performances.

 The director of photography, Juan Ruiz Anchía, relied on low lighting and shadows.
 A color scheme of blues, greens and reds was used for the first part of the film, and the second half has a monochromatic blue-grey color scheme.

 During production, Tokofsky and Zupnik had a falling out over money and credit for the film.
 Tokofsky sued to strip Zupnik of his producer's credit and share of the producer's fee.
 Zupnik claimed that he personally invested $2 million of the film's budget and countersued, claiming that Tokofsky was fired for embezzlement.

 The setting is never explicitly stated.
-The play is set in Mamet’s hometown of Chicago, Illinois.
+The play is set in Mamet's hometown of Chicago, Illinois.
 The film includes numerous references to New York City, including an establishing shot of a New York City Subway platform, followed by a close-up of a New York Telephone-branded payphone, NYPD police cars and insignia, and New York license plates.
-The George Aaronow character mentions almost making a sale in White Plains.
+The George Aaronow character played by Arkin mentions almost making a sale in White Plains.
 A reflection in the subway windows at the film's end clearly shows the name Sheepshead Bay.
 Some film critics and journalists, however, have placed the setting in Chicago because of the many verbal references, including the Como Inn and Peterson and Western Avenues.
-Several Chicago suburbs are mentioned, including Morton Grove, Batavia and Kenilworth, and towards the end of the film the Dave Moss character states that he’s “going to Wisconsin”, as in the play.
+Several Chicago suburbs are mentioned, including Morton Grove, Batavia and Kenilworth, and toward the end of the film the Dave Moss character played by Harris states that he's “going to Wisconsin”, as in the play.
 Exterior shots were filmed on location in Sheepshead Bay, Brooklyn.

 Reception

 Box office

-Glengarry Glen Ross had its world premiere at the Venice Film Festival, where Jack Lemmon won the Volpi Cup for Best Actor.
+Glengarry Glen Ross had its world premiere at the 49th Venice International Film Festival, where Jack Lemmon won the Volpi Cup for Best Actor.
 In addition, it was originally slated to be shown at the Montreal World Film Festival, but it was necessary to show it out of competition because it was entered into competition at the Venice Film Festival at the same time.
-Instead, it was given its North American premiere at the Toronto International Film Festival.
+Instead, it was given its North American premiere at the 1992 Toronto International Film Festival.
 The film opened in wide release on October 2, 1992, in 416 theaters, grossing $2.1 million in its opening weekend.
 It made $10.7 million in North America, below its $12.5 million budget.